mrruke12/HK-minigame-solver/README.md

 The compilation has no special features.
 To work, the compiled file must be in the same folder with the "config.ini" file and the "visualilser" folder.
 The script itself does not create “config.ini” or visualizer files.

 About visualiser folder.
 "visualiser" folder contains Picker and Visualiser files which are can be used separately.
-Picker file used for creating required grid which is exporting as the txt after clicking the button, and Visualiser used to visualise the solution of the script.
+Picker file used for creating required grid which is exporting as the txt after clicking the button (each creationg of the obstacle prints its coordinates to the console, you can see it in the developer tools menu of your browser), and Visualiser used to visualise the solution of the script.
 You can manually set the data for Visualiser by editing two first lines of the "code.js".